mhyrzt/Simple-MADRL-Chess/README.md

 - [Reward is Enough](deepmind.com/publications/reward-is-enough)
 - [Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/abs/1712.01815)

-## ⚠️ Warnings & Notes

-- Please note that the chess environment implemented in this project may have some bugs, particularly in the check and checkmate situations.
-While the environment has been designed to simulate the game of chess as accurately as possible, there may be some corner cases that have not been fully tested.
-We recommend using caution when interpreting the results of the agent's performance, particularly in situations where check and checkmate occur.
-We encourage users to report any issues they encounter to help improve the quality of the environment.

-- Please note that ChatGPT, was only used to create the README.md file for this project.
-All other code and contributions were made solely by me and other contributors. ツ

 ## 🗣️ Citation